 Budgeting for teens is tough but is a necessary lesson to teach them when you’re a parent.
-We all want our teenagers to understand the value of a dollar and learn how to spend money responsibly.
-Here are tips for teaching teens how to budget and a tool that enables them to be independent along the way.
+We all want our teenagers to understand the value of a dollar.
+Here are tips for teaching teens how to budget, and a tool that enables them to be independent along the way.

 I will say I am pretty thrifty and have taught my girls to appreciate the value of a dollar, but teaching budgeting for teens is an ongoing process that continues even after they leave home for college.
 Establishing a strong appreciation for money early on is key to their success later in life, and becoming financially responsible adults.
 All I can say is…start early!
 Here are 10 budgeting for teens tips I have tried to ingrain in my daughter, and now that she is making her own money she sure does appreciate it.

 Driven I say in many ways.
-That has been a great quality in her, but at the same time can cause issues as when she wants something she wants it NOW.
+That has been a great quality in her.
+At the same time can cause issues as when she wants something she wants it NOW.

 She hasn’t always looked at the big picture when it came to how much an item cost, and how much money she’d have left for the rest of the month if she spent it all in one swoop.
 That’s where this whole parenting thing comes in I guess. 😉